dotnet/docs-maui/docs/migration/includes/api-changes.md

 ### Custom layout changes

-The process for creating a custom layout in Xamarin.Forms involves creating a class that derives from `Layout<View>`, and overriding the <xref:Xamarin.Forms.VisualElement.OnMeasure%2A> and <xref:Xamarin.Forms.Layout.LayoutChildren%2A> methods.
+The process for creating a custom layout in Xamarin.Forms involves creating a class that derives from `Layout<View>`, and overriding the `VisualElement.OnMeasure` and `Layout.LayoutChildren` methods.
 For more information, see [Create a custom layout in Xamarin.Forms](/xamarin/xamarin-forms/user-interface/layouts/custom).

 In .NET MAUI, the layout classes derive from the abstract <xref:Microsoft.Maui.Controls.Layout> class.
 This class delegates cross-platform layout and measurement to a layout manager class.
 Each layout manager class implements the <xref:Microsoft.Maui.Layouts.ILayoutManager> interface, which specifies that <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> and <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementations must be provided: